 Lemonade Server Spec

-Lemonade Server currently supports two backends:
+Lemonade Server currently supports these backends:

-Backend | Model Format | Description |
+| Backend | Model Format | Description |

-Llama.cpp (Experimental) | .GGUF |
+| Llama.cpp | .GGUF |

-Uses llama.cpp's Vulkan-powered llama-server backend.
+Uses llama.cpp's llama-server backend.
 More details here. |

-Right now, the key endpoints of the OpenAI API are available.
+The key endpoints of the OpenAI API are available.

 We are also actively investigating and developing additional endpoints that will improve the experience of local applications.